Cocurricular Environment

 Case Center

 Case College Center, named in honor of former trustee Josephine Young Case, is a meeting place for the entire community and hub of student activity throughout the academic year.
-Case Center houses the College bookstore, the campus post office, a student art gallery, the Intercultural Center, and offices for student clubs and organizations.
+Case Center houses the College bookstore, the campus post office, a student art gallery, the Wyckoff Center, and offices for student clubs and organizations.
 The building is also home to the Spa snack bar and the Burgess Café, which offers computer access combined with study and social space in a coffeehouse setting.
 On the south side of Case Center is Porter Plaza, an outdoor gathering space for socializing, special events, and performances.

 Dance Center